Peter Pacult: Coaching career

 Pacult was head coach of 1860 Munich II from April 2001 to June 2001, 1860 Munich from October 2001 to March 2003, FC Kärnten from January 2004 to June 2005, Dynamo Dresden from December 2005 to September 2006, Rapid Wien from September 2006 to April 2011, and RB Leipzig from July 2011 to July 2012.
 Pacult returned to Dynamo Dresden between December 2012 and August 2013.
 Both supporters and the club's board was dissatisfied with his performance during the last match; frustrated with recent results.
 He was hired to coach FAC Team für Wien on 22 April 2015.

-In June 2017 he became the coach of Serbian SuperLiga side Radnički Niš.
+In June 2017, he became the coach of Serbian SuperLiga side Radnički Niš.
+In March 2019, he became the coach of Montenegrin First League side OFK Titograd.

-In March 2019 he became the coach of Montenegrin First League side OFK Titograd.
+In December 2020, Pacult was appointed head coach of Austria Klagenfurt.
+Under his leadership, the club achieved its first-ever promotion to the top division, despite finishing third in the 2020–21 Austrian Second League.
+Since the top two clubs were ineligible for promotion, Klagenfurt advanced and secured their spot with a 5–0 aggregate victory over SKN St. Pölten in the play-off.
+However, by the end of the 2024–25 season, with the team struggling against relegation, he was dismissed from his position.